franck-benault/JavaLanguage/README.md

 * for long this is Long.

 ### Optional
-Optional has been introducted in Java8 and is also used with the Stream (return in the min and max).
+Optional has been introducted in Java8.
+You may ask what is the added value of the Optional.
+But when you work with the Stream you see that it is really useful (return in the min and max avoid null pointer exception).

 ## Java lambda and stream
 Java Stream and lambda have been introduced in Java 8.